 Ideally, rehabilitation works should be hardly noticeable.
 Vernacular buildings must evolve with their owners and their changing circumstances, as they always have.
 However, today we also need to embrace sustainability while conserving what is a unique legacy of homegrown architecture.
 It should be possible to find ways of adapting or extending vernacular houses in ways that do not undermine their traditional character.
+The following photographs illustrate a lovely example of gentle rehabilitation.

 Isle of Doagh, Co.
-Donegal: before (2010) and after (2013) gentle rehabilitation (Duncan MacLaren)
+Donegal: before (2010) and after (2013) gentle rehabilitation (Duncan Maclaren)